SHOC: Sutherland High Speed Optical Cameras

 Technical Specifications

 The SHOC instruments employ Andor iXon 888 EM CCD cameras, which have an electron-multiplying (EM) capability.
 They are 2048×1024 13-μm pixel detectors, operated in frame-transfer mode (imaging area 1024×1024 pixels).
-The following characteristics apply:
+The following characteristics apply (although SHOC is now only available on the 1.0m):

-The cameras have selection of amplifiers (four different speeds; two conventional and four EM), each having multiple electron to ADU gain settings.
+The cameras have a selection of amplifiers (four different speeds; two conventional and four EM), each having multiple electron to ADU gain settings.
 Binning and subframing are also user selectable.
 Operating at the lowest readout speed (lowest read noise) with appropriate binning for Sutherland’s median seeing, a minimum cycle time of ~0.5 seconds is typical.
 With further binning, windowing and higher readout speed, the cycle time can be decreased to 0.01 seconds.
-The SHOC 1 and 2 systems contain identical components, except that the cameras have slightly different technical properties (read noise, well depth, etc.).
-See the SHOC 1 camera specification sheet and the SHOC 2 camera specification sheet.
+The SHOC systems contain identical components, except that the cameras have slightly different technical properties (read noise, well depth, etc.).
+See the SHOCnAwe camera specification sheet and the SHOCnDisbelief camera specification sheet.

 There is an online calculator to help with estimating observing times, signal-to-noise ratios, and limiting magnitudes.